amsrafid/laravel-activitylog/README.md

     protected $description = "Log description";

     protected $ignore_log = [
-        // if any logging mode is to be ignored in (insert, update, delete) ];
+        // if any logging mode is to be ignored in (insert, update, delete, forceDelete) ];
 }
 ~~~